 Supreme Court Judicial District 4

-Justice Yvonne Kauger is a fourth generation Oklahoman from Colony, Oklahoma, who was born on August 3, 1937 to John and Alice Bottom Kauger.
-She grew up on a Centennial farm in Washita County, and graduated from Colony High School in 1955 as class Valedictorian.
-She also won the Betty Crocker award — and she still has the cook book to prove it.
+The daughter of John and Alice Bottom Kauger, she grew up on a Centennial farm in Washita County, and graduated from Colony High School in 1955 as class Valedictorian.
+She also won the Betty Crocker award — and she still has the tattered cook book to prove it.

 She attended Southwestern Oklahoma State University in Weatherford, where she was named to Who’s Who in American College and Universities and graduated magna cum laude in 1958.
-A year after graduation, she completed her internship at St. Anthonys Hospital as a certified Medical Technologist (MT.ASCP).
+A year after graduation, she completed her internship at St. Anthony Hospital as a certified Medical Technologist (MT.ASCP).
 She worked at Medical Arts Laboratory to put herself through Oklahoma City University School of Law night school.
 She graduated in 1969, first in her class, and received the Iota Tau Tau international award for scholarship.
 She also modeled for the Oklahoma Journal, and ultimately for an ad by an Oklahoma insurance company, which appeared in Time Magazine.
 She worked as an associate for Rogers, Travis and Jordon until 1972.
-Thereafter, she became the first woman staff lawyer at the Oklahoma Supreme Court for her mentor, Justice Ralph B. Hodges and she was appointed to the Capitol Preservation Commission by Chief Justice Pat Irwin.
+Thereafter, she became the first woman staff lawyer at the Oklahoma Supreme Court for her mentor, Justice Ralph B. Hodges.
+She was appointed to the Capitol Preservation Commission by Chief Justice Pat Irwin.
 She organized the first Judicial Day at Girls State while she held that position.
 Governor George Nigh appointed her to the Oklahoma Supreme Court on March 14, 1984, two years after he had appointed the first woman to the Court, Justice Alma Bell Wilson.
+(Coincidentally, the same day he appointed Justice Steven W. Taylor as an Associate District Judge to the District Court of Pittsburg County)

 Justice Kauger, the Senior Justice of the Court, served as Chief Justice of the Supreme Court from January 1997 to January of 1999.
-The OSCN network was established during her tenure as Chief Justice with the help of Justice Jim Watt, and Grey Satterfield.
+The OSCN network was established during her tenure as Chief Justice with the help of Justice Joseph Watt, and Grey Satterfield.
 Kevin King, and a group of interns began it in the Supreme Court copyroom.
 During that time she was responsible for initiating neutral and parallel citations to the OSCN network of Oklahoma cases 03 Law Library Journal 331 (2011).
-She also initiated the commission to evaluate judicial performance At the direction of then Chief Justice Marion Opala, Kauger and her staff developed and published the first Court brochure and continued to do so until 2017.
+She also initiated the Blue Ribbon Baker Commission to evaluate judicial performance.
+At the direction of then Chief Justice Marion Opala, Kauger and her staff developed and published the first Court brochure and continued to do so until 2017.
 She is the last Justice to address the Joint Session of the Legislature.
-The speech jump started the building of a separate Supreme Court building that she envisioned for decades to convert the Wiley Post building occupied by the Oklahoma Historical Society into the Court building.
+The speech jump started the building of a separate Supreme Court building that she envisioned for decades, along with Marvin Emerson Executive Director OBA and Willie Paul OBA President, to convert the Wiley Post building occupied by the Oklahoma Historical Society into the Court building.
 The vision was accomplished on June 14, 2011, when after 30 years, and 3 bond issues, she and her staff moved into the Oklahoma Judicial Center.
 The art of the judicial center is designed to reflect the history of the State of Oklahoma and the Judiciary of Oklahoma.

 She is immensely proud of her staff.
 Trailblazer, Vanessa Hines Traylor, was the first African American administrative assistant at the Supreme Court, where she served for 28 years.
 Kyle Shifflett will celebrate 30 years with Justice Kauger in 2023.
 He also was a member of the Judicial Center Building and Arts committees.
 He also helped Kauger select and place all of the artwork in the building.
 Julie Rorie has coordinated The Sovereignty Symposium for 30 years, and has worked for the court for 42 years.
-Beth Lott joined Justice Kauger in 2020 as her administrative assistant.
+Beth Lott joined Justice Kauger in 2020 as her administrative assistant and retired in 2024.

 Kyle Shifflett and Justice Kauger accompanied Winston to the Supreme Court where Kauger shot baskets at the highest court in the land.